T3kton/t3kton.github.io/source/contractor/TryIt.rst

 We will need a HTTP site to serve up static resources, as well as a Proxy server to bridge from the isolated network.
 This proxy server will also cache, that will make things install faster the second time.
+We are using Apache to Proxy with for this example, however you can use any proxy you would like, just update the proxy information when calling `setupWizard` later.

 First create the directory for the static resources::